swcarpentry/shell-novice/07-awk.md

 $ wc -l example.txt
 ~~~

-Remember, -l is an option that asks for the number of lines only.
+As you probably remember, -l is an option that asks for the number of lines only.

 However, wc counts the number of newlines in the file, if the last line does
 not contain a carriage return (i.e. there is no emptyline at the end of the file),